shanel-elm/unit-front-end-web-development/intro-to-dom/lesson-notes/readme.md

 ## Nameplate

-Go to the nameplate page on the websiyour appace "Your Name" with your actual name and input your birthday.
+Go to the nameplate page on the repo and replace "Your Name" with your actual name and input your birthday.
 (Don't worry, no one else will look at this.)

 ### Set up